abishek-murali/Tennis_prediction/README.md

 FNL.2 Final Number of Games Won by Player 2 (Numeric-Integer) Round Round of the tournament at which game is played (Numeric-Integer)
 ```

+## Methodology

+I will be treating this as a classification problem where the results are predicted based on the in-game statistics.
+I have noticed a lot of sports recently have the odds of a team winning displayed during the game.
+This is something I haven't noticed in tennis yet.

+I have used 3 models for the purpose of my analysis -
+1. k-nearest neighbours
+2. Regression tree classifier and
+3. Logistic regression

+I also look at the importance of features at the end of the analysis to see which factors influence the outcome of the game.

 ## How to run the analysis